Cool Vinyl Records

 Along with a tangential indebtedness to The Velvet Underground and Minimalist classical composer John Cage’s electronically treated soundscapes, Can’s mantra-like music also has a very strong connection with African tribal rhythms due to genius drummer Jaki Liebezeit.
 His insistent, cyclical drumming anchored the group’s wildest ebbs & flows with metronomic, repetitive drum figures full of mystical power and nuance.

 Can’s various singers were also to become legendary.
-First, the black American ex-patriate Malcolm Mooney who despite -- or perhaps because -- of his underlying mental illness, became Can’s initial lead singer.
-At their inaugural concert, Mooney sang only the phrase "upstairs, downstairs" into the microphone for three solid hours even after the band had stopped playing.
-At a subsequent show held at a museum, Mooney began auctioning art masterworks off the gallery walls for mere pennies.
-As concert-goers quickly fled the premises with their priceless artifacts in tow, the distraught curator finally appeared with the police but it was too late.
+First, the black American ex-patriate Malcolm Mooney who despite -- or perhaps because -- of his underlying mental illness, became Can’s first lead singer.
+At their inaugural concert, Mooney sang only the phrase "upstairs, downstairs" into the microphone for three solid hours while tripping balls, even after the band had stopped playing.
+At a subsequent show held at a museum, Mooney began auctioning art masterworks off the gallery walls for pennies.
+As concert-goers quickly fled the premises with their cool artifacts in tow, the distraught curator finally appeared with the police but it was too late.

-Mooney soon left Germany in a hurry and was replaced by Japanese hippie wanderer Damo Suzuki who had been encountered on a Munich street literally staring at the sun and was immediately asked to become Can’s new lead singer without discussion.
-Suzuki’s highly enigmatic and oblique tones ranged from a gentle, meditative samurai to an enraged fighting sumo beast and were generally lyrically undecipherable except for an odd phrase here or there.
+Mooney soon split Germany in a hurry and was replaced by Japanese hippie busker Damo Suzuki who had been encountered on a Munich street literally staring at the sun and was immediately asked to become Can’s new lead singer debuting that night without discussion.
+Suzuki’s highly enigmatic and oblique tones ranged from a gentle, meditative samurai to an enraged fighting sumo beast and were lyrically undecipherable except for an odd phrase here or there.
 Suzuki grew into a extraordinary frontman with a spooky, highly musical intonation that meshed perfectly with Can’s exploratory aesthetic until he finally returned to Japan attracted by the burgeoning Jehovah’s Witness religion in his homeland.
 All of Can’s classic early 70's efforts named above include Damo as the singer.

 Can continued well into the late 1970's without any official singer, sharing limited vocal duties among themselves and expanding their instrumental sound into more pop-oriented areas, including a hit UK dance song, "I Want More," in 1977.
-Soon after, the band brought in African musicians and adopted a slightly dubious neo-Dub Reggae approach that was too far from their wild beginnings and they finally disbanded in 1980, just as Punk culture began to hail them and their Krautrock peers as pioneering influences.
-Sex Pistols singer Johnny Rotten claimed Can as his only favorite band and the basis of his subsequent group Public Image Ltd’s sound.
-David Bowie has called Can the single most important rock band of all time and avant-rockers like Brian Eno, The Fall, Wire, Iggy Pop, Julian Cope & Teardrop Explodes, The Orb, Sonic Youth, Aphex Twin, The Pink Fairies, Gary Numan, The Buzzcocks, Sparks and many more have borrowed liberally from Can’s sonic bag of tricks, if not their freewheeling, take-no-prisoners style.
-The critically-lauded alternative rock band The Mooney Suzuki even take their name from the two Can singers!
+Soon after, the band brought in African musicians and adopted a somewhat ponderous neo-Dub Reggae approach that was too far from their wild beginnings, and they finally disbanded in 1980 just as Punk culture began to hail them and their Krautrock peers as pioneering influences.
+Sex Pistols singer Johnny Rotten claimed Can as his only favorite band and the basis of his subsequent group PIL/Public Image Ltd sound.
+David Bowie has called Can the single most important rock band of all time and avant-rockers like Brian Eno, The Fall, Wire, Iggy Pop, Julian Cope & Teardrop Explodes, The Orb, Sonic Youth, Aphex Twin, The Pink Fairies, Gary Numan, The Buzzcocks, Sparks and many more have borrowed liberally from Can’s sonic bag of tricks, if not their freewheeling take-no-prisoners style.
+The critically-lauded alternative rock band The Mooney Suzuki even take their name from both Can singers.

 J. A. Cervera has been a professional musician for over